cephcyn/cornell_cs6741_summ_replication/README.md

     - The difference between these: SpaCy tends to use clearer rules for tokenization, and generally counts distinct words.
 Longformer tokenizer seems to pick up on word prefixes, suffixes, or other modifiers more often.
 - Random: Prioritizes sentences in a random order, terminates adding sentences upon encountering one that will exceed the N-token limit.
   - The authors never clearly said how the token limit for the Random summarization method was implemented, but based on the codebase it seems to be done similarly to the DecSum method.
+- PreSumm: Prioritizes sentences according to "importance" metrics judged by a `distilbert-base-uncased-ext-sum` model, as implemented in a third-party library `transformersum` ([link](https://github.com/HHousen/TransformerSum))
+  - `distilbert-base-uncased` is the model the authors describe using, but their paper includes a footnote that links directly to the `TransformerSum` model checkpoint download page, with no model with that exact name that matches.
+    I chose to use `distilbert-base-uncased-ext-sum`, as it is the model that seems most similar.
+  - As with the other summarization methods, I use the same sentence prioritization, cutoff based on maximum token count, and re-sorting approach.
+  - Since `distilbert-base-uncased-ext-sum` has an input token count limitation, I attempted to truncate the reviews being passed as input to a maximum of 510 tokens.
+    (The true limit in the model is 512, but I wanted to avoid off-by-one errors...)
+  - However, the `transformersum` implementation was still raising a "Token indices sequence length is longer than the specified maximum sequence length ...
+Running this sequence through the model will result in indexing errors" alert (with a much smaller difference between input and limit after text truncation, but still).
+    I am not sure how to resolve this, and ended up giving up and hoping the summaries produced would not be too buggy.

 Evaluation:
+- The public codebase does not contain any evaluation methods, so I needed to implement those from scratch.
+  (...
+Fortunately, MSE and MSE-Full are easier to implement than the reference summarization methods.)
 - For each summarization method implemented, I calculated both MSE-Full and MSE metrics.
 - The MSE-Full metric calculates MSE between the predictions made by finetuned-Longformer on the set of full-text reviews in the test set, and the predictions made by the same model on the set of generated summaries.
 - The MSE metric calculates MSE between the true labels in the test set (the actual 50-review average score) and the predictions made in the generated summaries.